 Planting Zones for Milkweed Plants

-Milkweed plants grow as wildflowers in fields and along roadsides in Eastern North America.
+Milkweed plants grow like wildflowers in fields and along roadsides in Eastern North America.
 The common type typically grows in zones 3-9.

 Sun and Soil Requirements